MyThinkingSelf/Thoughts/stoicism/diary2.md

 This is clearly a half-comfortable proposition.
 But in the same time, it is in agreement with both my relativism and my appreciation of the stoic world representation concerning its practical benefits.

+## negative vizualisation, a suggestion to make it easier.
+I am reading the 7th chapter of Donaldson book.
+This is interesting as he goes in great practical details for this activity, which I found lacking in Irvine book.
+He is uncomfortable with the term coined by Irvine "negative vizualisation", because an external event should, in Stoic perspective, be indifferent.
+To be fair, negative makes sense as it's just the opposite of the positive vizualisation mental activity.
+But, it's also true that words have strength.
+I think negative viz are complex to me because one should in the same time picture the event and picture a stoic state of mind.
+The cognitive load associated with it is high.
+I suggest that the stoic state of mind can be pictured indepently of external events.
+I mean, just with an abstract idea of a misfortune (not the misfortune itself, depicted in details) focusig on stoic precepts :
+- amor fati
+- this can't be changed
+- the only thing in my control is my state of mind
+- I knew this could hapen and I prepared myself
+- This is nothing in a cosmic perspective
+- "Never say about anything, I have lost it, but say I have restored it"
+- This gives me an occasion to train my stoic abilities) I believe that these precepts can be encapsulated and enhanced by mental imaging.
+Once this is mastered (which I do not for the moment), I think negative vizualisation can be done more easily, overiding this basic reflex I have which consist to find solutions to the state I picture in my mind, or solutions to avoid this state (and that not what negative viz are made for).